samedii/arbitrary-distribution/README.md

 Generating 100 samples from a neural network, creating a gaussian mixture.

+This method is very simple as we just:
+1. add noise in the network
+2. make multiple predictions (by repeating the data)
+3. use gaussian mixture loss (extension of square error)

+The same network is used in all the following examples.

 Initially an additional loss function was considered, in order to force the noise into the network.
-However, it is of course not needed in this application since a KDE is created.
-In the case of regularization using this method it is required.
+However, it is not needed in this application since the gaussian mixture is created.
+In the case of regularizing using this method, it is required.

 ## Linear bimodal
 Simple linear bimodal test case to get started.